-- general contractor/construction manager.
+- Public works contracts not part of a Project and not a part of Normal Alliance Operating Expenses are subject to the same authorization process as Projects. - For Small Public Works projects up to \$300,000 in value, the Port Alliance will-may use the Municipal Research and Services Center (MRSC) Contractor Roster as authorized by RCW 39.04.155. - iv.
+Authorization for Alternative Public Works Contracting Procedures.
+Managing Member authorization is required to perform public work under procedures alternative to design-build, as defined in RCW 39.10, for design-build and general contractor/construction manager.
 For such contracts, staff will propose for Managing Members' approval a sequence of authorization steps. - v.
-IDIQ contracts for Public Works and job order contracts (authorized in RCW 39.10) may be approved by the CEO and all work falling under the IDIQ or job order contract is to be authorized per the applicable Delegation of Authority Master Policy as a Project subject to the limits set-forth herein. - vi.
+Unit PricedIDIQ contracts for Public Works and job order contracts (authorized in RCW 53.08.120 and RCW 39.10) may be approved by the CEO and all work falling under the IDIQ Unit priced or job order contract is to be authorized per the applicable Delegation of Authority Master Policy as a Project subject to the limits set-forth herein. - vi.
 Project Changes.
 Projects that have been authorized by the Managing Members and have a change in the scope, schedule or cost require the following actions: - 1.
+Managing Member's authorization will be required if a material scope change occurs in the Project. - The Managing Members will be notified if a Project schedule delay has an anticipated financial impact on a customer or other affected stakeholders. - vii.
+Project Cost Changes.
+The CEO may amend a Project, which was approved by the CEO pursuant to Section 8(c)(ii) herein above, where the cost increase, individually or cumulatively will not exceed 25% of the authorized amount, and that amended cumulative amount remains less than \$300,000.00.
+Managing Member approval is required when the Project: - was approved by the CEO pursuant to Section 8(c)(ii) herein above, and the amendment(s) individually or cumulatively will exceed 25% of the authorized amount and that amended cumulative amount exceeds \$300,000, or - was previously approved by the Managing Member because the Project's initial amount exceeded \$300,000.

-Managing Member's authorization will be required if a material scope change occurs in the Project. - 2.
-The Managing Members will be notified if a Project schedule delay has an anticipated financial impact on a customer or other affected stakeholders. - 3.
-Managing Members will be notified before or at the next available public meeting as soon as it is determined that the project cannot be completed for the previously authorized amount.
-When the value of the work has been determined or calculated Managing Member authorization will be requested for amounts that exceed the currently authorized amount. - vii.
-On-going environmental stewardship, monitoring, and compliance activities, where the costs have been authorized as Normal Operating Expense through the budgeting process do not require an independent Project authorization. - viii.
-The CEO may resolve all claims arising from public works contracts through the mediation phase.
-Managing Members will be notified of potential settlements which may exceed the authorized Project amount and additional authorization will be requested in accordance with the requirements for project changes contained in this delegation of authority.
+- 3. Managing Members will be notified before or at the next available public meeting as soon as it is determined that the Peroject cannot be completed for the previously authorized amount.
+When the value of the work has been determined or calculated Managing Member authorization will be requested for amounts that exceed the currently authorized amount, and Project costs incurred will be limited to the minimum amount necessary to allow the Project to proceed until Managing Member approval is obtained for the additional amounts. - vii-viii.
+On-going environmental stewardship, monitoring, and compliance activities, where the costs have been authorized as Normal Operating Expense through the budgeting process do not require an independent Project authorization. - the CEO may resolve all claims arising from public works contracts through the mediation phase up to a value of \$300,000.
+Managing Members will be notified of potential settlements which may exceed the authorized Project amount and additional authorization will be requested in accordance with the requirements for pProject changes contained in this delegation of authority.